Enid Szánthó: Life and career

 She fled to the United States where she sang some performances at the Metropolitan Opera.
-In the autumn of 1945, she appeared in four opera and operetta productions of the New York City Opera, as Mary in Wagner's The Flying Dutchman, Czipra in The Gypsy Baron by Johann Strauss, Martha in Gounod's Faust and Ludmilla in Smatana's The Bartered Bride.
+In the autumn of 1945, she appeared in four opera and operetta productions of the New York City Opera, as Mary in Wagner's The Flying Dutchman, Czipra in The Gypsy Baron by Johann Strauss, Martha in Gounod's Faust and Ludmilla in Smetana's The Bartered Bride.
 In 1946, she sang in Paris with the ensemble of the City Opera at the Paris Opéra-Comique, as Mary, but found no permanent place of work.
 She earned her living as a singing teacher at the University of Michigan and in New York, and she occasionally gave concerts in schools and libraries.
 After 1946, there are no traces left.

 She was buried in London on 21 April 1997.

 Reception

 Szánthó was regarded as one of the world's best contraltos of her time, especially in the dramatic roles of Strauss, Verdi, and Wagner.
 Her expressive, dramatic voice was generally praised.